 With law offices in Washington, D.C and Colorado GAO bid protest intervenor attorneys at Watson & Associates, LLC are geographically positioned to help small and large businesses across the U.S. and overseas, and from various industries, to aggressively intervene, defend and protect their rights to an award.

-We put together a team of government protest legal experts to make sure that you maximize the opportunity to convince the courts with your intervenor brief that the agency procurement award should have gone to your company.
+We put together a team of government protest legal experts to make sure that you maximize the opportunity to convince the courts with your intervenor brief that the agency procurement award should have gone to your company and that the source selection panel followed procurement policies and procedures.

 What is Intervention in Government Bid Protests?